Dells Mill

 The Dells Mill is located in Augusta, Wisconsin, United States.
 It was added to the National Register of Historic Places in 1974.

 History

 The structure was built as a gristmill.
 A mill pond was created near-by.
 Currently, the site is used as a museum.

+The mill was taken over by an Amish man recently, with volunteer help from a descendant of the most recent owners back in the 1980s.
+The family member gives tours and answers questions, in addition to helping with sales at the small store.
+You can buy various flours and oats ground in the still-functional mill there, and also local Amish wood products.
+There is a small antiques section, and various other Amish products, such as jams and jellies, can be purchased also.